 The Korean Presidential Committee on Autonomy and Decentralisation and the Fiscal Network organised a Conference on Inclusiveness and Decentralisation in Seoul, Korea.
 The objective of the Conference was to review the current state of fiscal decentralisation and policy implications from OECD countries' experiences and explore future reform actions.
 An MoU for future co-operation was signed with the OECD.Read more

 The OECD Fiscal Federalism Series presents policy analysis of, and statistics about, intergovernmental fiscal relations and state/regional and local public finance.
 It draws on the work of the OECD Network on Fiscal Relations across Government Levels and of other OECD bodies covering these areas.Read more

-The OECD Network on Fiscal Relations across Levels of Government provides analysis and statistical underpinnings on the relationship between central and subcentral government, and its impact on efficiency, equity and macroeconomic stability.
+The OECD Network on Fiscal Relations across Levels of Government provides policy analysis and statistical underpinnings on the relationship between national and subnational governments, and its impact on efficiency, equity and macroeconomic stability.

 The objective of this policy note is to examine the main consequences of this challenging environment for the fiscal stance of different levels of governments.
 These include the weakening outlook for government revenues in times of high expenditure pressures from a more rapid energy transition as well as high borrowing costs.

 Fiscal Federalism 2022 surveys recent trends and policies in intergovernmental fiscal relations and subnational government.
 Accessible and easy-to-read chapters provide insight into: good practices in fiscal federalism; the design of fiscal equalisation systems; measuring subnational tax and spending autonomy; promoting public sector performance across levels of government; digitalisation challenges and opportunities; the role of subnational accounting and insolvency frameworks; funding and financing of local government public investment; and early lessons from the COVID-19 crisis for intergovernmental fiscal relations.